 In addition to litigation, John has also served as general counsel and trusted advisor to emerging companies in the software, telecommunications, mobile service, e-commerce and retail industries, as well as for the de Young Museum and the San Francisco Museum of Fine Arts.

 John is very active in the promotion of diversity and inclusion in the legal profession.
-As current Chair of Hanson Bridgett’s Diversity and Inclusion Committee Network, he oversees the implementation and execution of firm-wide policies having an impact on diverse attorneys and partners both within the firm and in the community in which he serves, including pipe-line programs and mentoring and retention initiatives.
+As former Chair of Hanson Bridgett’s Diversity and Inclusion Committee Network, he oversaw the implementation and execution of firm-wide policies having an impact on diverse attorneys and partnered both within the firm and in the community in which he served, including pipe-line programs and mentoring and retention initiatives.
 John was selected as Hanson Bridgett’s Fellow in 2011 for the inaugural Fellows Program for the nationally recognized Leadership Council on Legal Diversity (LCLD).
 LCLD was launched by Fortune 500 General Counsels to address the issue of diversity and inclusion in the legal profession.
 The LCLD Fellows Program is designed to increase diversity at the leadership and “high-potential” levels within law firms and corporate legal departments throughout the country.
 Within LCLD, John also assumes several other leadership roles in various initiatives.

 Prior to joining Hanson Bridgett, John served as a deputy district attorney for Contra Costa County, where served as trial supervisor for the municipal trial team for the Western Criminal Division of Contra Costa County.